The

 from Mahabharat's great hero, Arjun, through his son Abhimanyu,

 and grandson, Parikshat.
-Chakravarti Samrat (King) Yudhishtra,
+Chakravarti Samrat (King) Yudhishtra, founded

-He covered western U.P. and most of present day Haryana and Punjab.
+(modern Delhi).
+Besides Delhi, He covered western U.P. and most

-Tomar's rule lasted until CE 1162 when last Tomar King Anangpal
+1162 when last Tomar King Anangpal II appointed Prithviraj Chauhan,

-son), and King of Ajmer- as ‘caretaker’, since his
+his grandson (his daughter's son), and King of Ajmer- as ‘caretaker’,

-kept by Tomar/Tanwar ‘Jagas’, King Anangpal Tomar
+accounts kept by Tomar/Tanwar ‘Jagas’, King Anangpal

-a religious pilgrimage.
+on a religious pilgrimage.
 It is also said by Tanwar ‘Jagas’

 that when King Anangpal returned, Prithviraj refused to hand over